FBDev64/airlib/README.md

 # Goose Engine

-The Goose Engine is a 3D game engine written with SDL in C.
+The Goose Engine is a 2D game engine written with SDL in C.

 ## Features

 * [Zlib license](./LICENSE): free for any project, including commercial ones;
-* 3D rendering
+* 2D rendering and level editing
 * LUA scripting
 * Online Multiplayer